gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

                 .. tab-item:: Q1

-                    Write code to turn on the pixels in row 3, starting at row 0.
+                    Write code to turn on the pixels in column 3.

                     .. code-block:: python